Stations de ski en Japon

 Best Japan ski resorts

 If powder is the reason you're going, Niseko is the obvious pick.
 The resort sits on Hokkaido's western coast, which catches consistent snowfall from Siberian weather systems through the heart of winter.
-The snow is light, dry, and abundant, with regular top-ups that keep conditions fresh well into March.
-Niseko is the established Japow base, with night skiing, tree runs, and a well-known scene built around the snow.
+The snow is light, dry, and abundant, and Niseko is the established Japow base, with night skiing and a well-known scene built around the snow.

-If you'd rather skip the crowds, Arai Mountain Resort on Mount Okenashi is the alternative.
-It's a single-hotel resort with wide, uncrowded slopes and a more intimate feel.
-The terrain is varied without being intimidating, and the experience is much more about the mountain and the hotel than the surrounding village scene.
+If you'd rather skip the crowds entirely, Arai Mountain is the alternative.
+On Mount Okenashi in Niigata, it's a single-hotel resort with a more intimate feel, where the experience is much more about the mountain and the hotel than the surrounding village scene — a calm, contained base for switching off.

 Is Japan good for skiing?

 Yes, and increasingly popular for good reason.
 Japan's snow is widely considered some of the best in the world — light, dry, and consistent — and the cultural side of the trip is unlike anything you'll get in Europe or North America.
-The season also runs reliably from December into April.
+The season also runs reliably from December into April, and later still on the highest Nagano and Niigata slopes.

 How do I get to Japan from the UK?